 While you may have one type of roofing material currently installed, there is a wide range of materials available that may also be appropriate for your home:

-- Two heavier materials are slate roofing tiles and concrete roofing and clay tiles.
+- Two heavier materials are slate roofing tiles and concrete tile roofing and clay tiles.
 Both are durable, long lasting, and provide good protection.
 With concrete and clay tiles, special framework is necessary before being installed.

 - Reflective roofing, or cool roofing, is designed specifically to reflect the sun’s rays.

-Metal roofing is environment friendly, recyclable, and available in copper roofs, stainless steel, and aluminum.
+Metal roofing is environment friendly, recyclable, and available in copper roofs, stainless steel roofing, and aluminum.

 - For a cozy cottage look, wood shingles and wood shakes are the choices.
 The natural material is available in pine, cedar and redwood.
 Wood shakes are hand hewn while wood shingles are cut by a machine.

 - A popular roofing material is asphalt shingles.
 Available in a variety of colors, this material costs less and is easy to install.

 Unexpected Costs when Installing a New Roof in Oakland

 After an inspection, problems may be found such as wood rot of the underlining roof decking, broken soffits, and damaged beams.
 All of these must be replaced before installing a new roof.
 If leaking has caused wet insulation, it will need to be removed and replaced.

 If the current roofing material is asphalt shingles and is already two layers thick, both layers must be removed.
 Most cities/states allow only two layers of roofing material at a time.
 The tear-off process will increase the cost of the project.
 To help find the cost of a roofing project, use this online roofing cost calculator.